jperon/gregorien/01_Notation_en.md

 . . .

-The oriscus of the 2nd salicus and the pressus should in theory be slightly repercuted.
+The oriscus of the 2nd salicus and the pressus should in theory be slightly repercussed.

 ------